saar-win/personal-projects/labos/README.md

 terraform plan
 terraform apply
 ```
-# To deploy the application by ansible on a K8S environment, run:
+# To deploy the application using ansible on a K8S environment, run:
 ```
 make build-deploy-all
 ```